numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

 **23. Difference between interface and abstract classes**

    All methods in the interface must be public, but in the abstract class, except private, methods can have all other access specifiers.
 An interface can have variables, but they must be public static final.
 An abstract class cannot only have private variables.
 To inherit interface features, classes use the implements keyword.
 But they use the extends keyword for abstract class.
 A class can implement many interfaces but can just extend one abstract class.
-Before Java 8, the Interface could just contain abstract methods, but now, It is possible to add default and static (concrete) methods; the abstract class has always been able to have abstract and concrete methods.
+Before Java 8, the Interface could just contain abstract methods, but now, it is possible to add default and static (concrete) methods; the abstract class has always been able to have abstract and concrete methods.

 **24. Explain the use of the final keyword**